bugsnag/bugsnag-cocoa/README.md

     [Bugsnag startBugsnagWithApiKey:@"your-api-key-goes-here"];
     ```

-- In a swift project you might prefer to add Bugsnag as a framework.
+-   In a Swift Project you might prefer to add Bugsnag as a framework in your Podfile.

     ```ruby
     use_frameworks!
     pod 'Bugsnag', :git => "https://github.com/bugsnag/bugsnag-cocoa.git"
     ```

-- Then in you `AppDelegate` simply
+-   Import the Bugsnag framework into your application delegate.

     ```swift
     import BugSnag

-    func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {
+    ```

+-   In your `application:didFinishLaunchingWithOptions:` method, initialize Bugsnag by calling,

+    ```swift
     Bugsnag.startBugsnagWithApiKey("your-api-key-goes-here")
     ```

 ###Without Cocoapods